 - Participate in a TRC event or program.

 - Share your story.
-We’re always looking for insights and inspiration to share on our blog.
+We’re always looking for insights and inspiration to share on our blog, The Covered Dish.
 If you would like to contribute a piece to publish (once or regularly), please let us know.

 - Communicate the vision of God’s love for North Carolina’s rural communities.
 Resist speaking in ways that paint rural North Carolina as a second-hand or barren place.